 - stop air travel

-- travel shorter and slower
+- travel more regional and slower

-- use more public transport
+- use public transport preferably

 - support sustainable companies and businesses